daveaglick/LINQPad.CodeAnalysis/README.md

 The first feature is a syntax tree visualizer similar to the one available for Visual Studio 2015.
 It allows you to dump a syntax tree for your current query, other queries, or generated directly via the .NET Compiler Platform.

+**Note that the syntax tree output tab is not automatic like the IL or SQL LINQPad output tabs.
+You must use one of the techniques below to display the syntax tree on-demand for each query.**

 ### From Your Query

 Dumping a .NET Compiler Platform syntax tree from your current query is easy.
 Use `CodeAnalysisUtil.DumpSyntaxTree()` inside your query.
 This will get the text of the currently executing query, generate an appropriate .NET Compiler Platform `SyntaxTree`, and dump it to an output tab.